April 2016 Kabul attack: Developments

 Sediq Sediqi, a spokesman for the Afghani Interior Ministry, said that despite the target, most of the victims were civilians.
 Ismail Kawasi, spokesman for the Public Health Ministry, said that 327 wounded have been brought to area hospitals.
 On 20 April 2016, Sediqi confirmed in a tweet that 64 "innocent Afghans" were killed and 347 wounded.

 Afghan Taliban spokesman Zabihullah Mujahid claimed responsibility for the attack.
 He said as many as 92 security staff and soldiers were killed.
 It came after the group announced its annual spring offensive Operation Omari.

 Reactions

 Domestic

 President Ashraf Ghani issued a statement saying that the attack proved that the Taliban were growing weak and therefore resorting to asymmetric warfare.
 Shortly after the attack, women's rights activist Wazhma Frogh wrote on Twitter that the attacks took place near schools and that parents were attempting to protect their children.

-Some parliamentarians strongly condemned President Ashraf Ghani for failing to provide security from the terrorist attacks.
+Some parliamentarians strongly condemned President Ashraf Ghani for failing to provide security from the attacks.